myselfGH0ST/Solidity-Basics/Data Location/README.md

-# 🧠 ✅ Data Location Concepts
+# 🚀 Data Location Concepts
 This section explains how Solidity handles data storage, focusing on:

+✅ calldata : Read‑only input data sent to a function

+✅ memory : Temporary data during function execution

-calldata ✅ memory ✅ storage ✅
+✅ storage : Permanent data on blockchain

-## ✅ Calldata (Read-Only)
+## 📘 Calldata (Read-Only)

 - Used for function inputs
 - Cannot be modified